The raw data for the league tables all come from sources in the public domain.

 In addition, where anomalous figures were identified in the HESA data, institutions were given a further opportunity to check for and notify any errors.
 The outcome of that consultation gave rise to the following:

-- Liverpool Hope, Trinity Saint David, University College Birmingham and Wolverhampton refused to release data needed for inclusion in the tables.
+- Liverpool Hope, University of Wales Trinity Saint David, University College Birmingham and Wolverhampton refused to release data needed for inclusion in the tables.
 However, Liverpool Hope and the University of Wales Trinity Saint David will appear in the 2016 tables, to be published in spring 2015.

 - Highlands and Islands – given its unique collegiate structure with thirteen academic partners, it would be inappropriate for the University of the Highlands and Islands to appear in the tables.

 - Birkbeck, University of London was excluded due to incomplete data sets.

 - Academic services spend provided by the university – Anglia Ruskin (2010–11), Manchester Metropolitan (2010–11 and 2011–12), Queen Mary (2010–11) and St Mark & St John (2011–12 and 2012–13).

 - Staff and student facilities spend provided by the university – Anglia Ruskin (2010–11), and Manchester Metropolitan (2011–12).

 - Graduate prospects data provided by the university – Cambridge and Oxford.

 - Research Assessment Exercise (RAE) data not available – Buckingham (minimum used).

 - Research Assessment Exercise (RAE) intensity data not available – Leeds Trinity (minimum used).

 Similarly, we consulted the universities on methodology.